sachin-sinha/BangDB/usecases/customer_reviews/README.md

 	users within 1000 sec".
 We sould like to extract these patterns in continuous manner and store these events in the negative_reviews_pattern stream

-	Let's now add two events which are negative (as you note, the last event is predicted as negative hence we have one negative event already so another two more negative event should trigger a pattern)
+	Let's now add two events which are negative (as you note, the last event is predicted as negative so another three more negative event should trigger a pattern)

 	bangdb> insert into ecomm.reviews values null {"uid":"alan","prod":"ipad","msg":"finally the order arrived but i am returning it due to delay","tag":"return","revid":"rev14"}
 	success